Your Personal AI Doctor

 To ensure accurate test results, certain preparations may be needed before the test:

-Note: The units of measurement and the normal ranges can differ depending on the laboratory and the specific methods used
+Note: These ranges can vary depending on the laboratory and specific testing methods used.

 Upload your lab tests, receive detailed interpretations, personalized insights and recommendations.